Securing Your Backend: 7 Essential Strategies for Cybersecurity in 2026

 • Interactive Application Security Testing (IAST): Combines aspects of SAST and DAST, running within the application during testing to provide real-time vulnerability feedback with greater context.

 • Supply Chain Attacks: Beyond direct dependencies, the integrity of your build pipelines, registries, and even developer workstations is critical.
 Practices like signed commits, immutable build artifacts, and isolated build environments are standard.
+Secure enclaves for build processes are gaining traction.

 Expert Tip: Don't just scan; act.
 Automate patch deployment for low-risk vulnerabilities, and ensure high-severity issues trigger immediate alerts and remediation workflows.

-6. Immutable Infrastructure and Microsegmentation
+6. Leveraging Immutable Infrastructure and Microsegmentation for Resilience

 The concept of "pets vs. cattle" has evolved.
 Servers, containers, and even network segments are treated as cattle – ephemeral, disposable, and easily replaceable.

-Technical Deep Dive:
+Technical Deep Dive: Building a Resilient Infrastructure

 • Immutable Infrastructure: Deployments create new instances from scratch rather than updating existing ones.
 This reduces configuration drift, ensures consistency, and simplifies rollback.
 If a system is compromised, it's terminated and replaced with a clean image.